 - Parental post secondary educational debt for parent and student

 Should you and your family have a unique circumstance, contact our Professional Judgment Counselor after June 1 prior to the beginning of the academic school year you plan to attend.
-The counselor will work with your case once the appropriate Professional Judgment Form (2015-2016 form) and all supporting documentation has been received.
+The counselor will work with your case once the appropriate Professional Judgment Form (2016-2017 form or the 2017-2018 form) and all supporting documentation has been received.
 If the professional judgment is not in your favor, the judgment will not be processed.

 Dependent Student with Parent and/or Step-Parent in College

-If you had to include parental information on your FAFSA application and you have a parent(s) or step-parent that is enrolled in at least six credit hours of college coursework, fill out the professional judgment enrollment certification form for the appropriate year (2015-2016 form).
+If you had to include parental information on your FAFSA application and you have a parent(s) or step-parent that is enrolled in at least six credit hours of college coursework, fill out the professional judgment enrollment certification form for the appropriate year (2016-2017 form or the 2017-2018 form).
 You may only submit a parent enrollment certification form for the parent/step-parent that is included on your FAFSA application.
 Once the completed certification form is submitted to the Financial Aid Office, an adjustment will be made to include your parent or step parent as a member in college if it is beneficial to you.